 As previously mentioned, this rower is designed to be similar to the Concept2 and be used for general fitness purposes or Crossfit style workouts.

-Plus, the R300 Rower has a “gear-like” design on the flywheel housing, which looks pretty cool in my opinion!
+Plus, the Body Solid R300 Rower has a “gear-like” design on the flywheel housing, which looks pretty cool in my opinion!

 One small gripe about all air rowers is the noise they make when in use.
-Since the fan is spinning fairly fast, it will make noise while using, and more noise the harder you row.
+Since the fan is spinning fairly quickly, it will make noise when in use and will get louder the harder you row.

 I created an article about reducing the noise on a Concept2 and a video of myself rowing on a Concept2.
 This should give you a good idea about the volume of noise you will hear while rowing.

 Higher-end air rowing machines come with a feature called a “damper” setting.
-A damper controls the amount of air let inside the flywheel housing.
+A damper controls the amount of air allowed inside the flywheel housing.

-The R300 Rower has 9 different “damper” settings.
-This is one less than the Concept2 and Xebex but not really a big deal or difference.
+The Body Solid R300 Rower has 9 different damper settings.
+This rower has one less than the Concept2 and Xebex but it hardly makes a difference.

-The higher the setting, means more air is allowed to flow inside the housing.
-The more air that is allowed to flow in, means the more air the fan must displace.
+The higher the setting, the more air that is allowed to flow inside the housing.
+More air flowing in means more air that the fan must displace.
 The air also causes the flywheel to slow down faster and causes the user to perform more work to accelerate it on the next stroke.

 A lower damper setting is just the opposite.
-Less air coming into the housing, so an easier stroke.
+Less air coming into the housing, thus an easier stroke.

 According to Concept2, “damper setting is similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance.
 A lower damper setting on the indoor rower is comparable to easier gears on a bike.”